 - 6.1.
-The Council has continued to maintain good practice during 2021/22.
+The Council has continued to maintain good practice during 2022/23.
 The review process has not identified any significant governance issues necessary to highlight in this statement but there are challenges and opportunities that may impact on future ways of working and governance arrangements that continue to be reflected in the AGS Development Plan. - 6.2.
 It is important to distinguish in the AGS between risks and governance challenges.
-The Council continues to monitor and respond to a wide range of risks through management and Member reporting structures and will continue to focus on proactively responding to these.
-They include significant change arising from the legacy of the pandemic, the cost-of-living crisis, inflation and supply chain risks, demographic change, new legislation and the requirement to deliver savings and future financial resilience. - 6.3.
-There are two areas for governance improvement that have been highlighted as being relevant to the year ending March 2022.
-Whilst these came to light after the end of March 2022 they relate to activity that was taking place in the year so are included in this Statement.
+Whilst there are no additional, significant governance issues to report for the year ended March 2023 the Council continues to monitor and respond to a wide range of risks through management and Member reporting structures.
+The Council will continue to focus on proactively responding to these and they include significant change arising from the legacy of the pandemic, the cost of living crisis, inflation and supply chain risks, cyber and ICT security, capacity and capability across the workforce, demographic change, new legislation and the requirement to deliver savings and future financial resilience. - 6.3.
+Progress to date and areas of further focus in developing our governance arrangements during 2023/24 will include: